 A typical serving of Maruchan ramen noodles (the 85g block style) contains around 190 calories, 4 grams of protein, 27 grams of carbohydrates, and 7 grams of fat.

-But if you look at the packaging a little closer, you’ll notice that 1 serving of the ramen is actually only HALF of the block, not the full block of ramen.
+But if you look at the packaging a little closer, you’ll notice that 1 serving of the ramen is only HALF of the block, not the full ramen.

-If you eat the whole noodle block, all of those numbers double, and things get real interesting, real fast.
+If you eat the whole noodle block, all those numbers double, and things get real interesting and fast.
 That means now we are looking at 370 calories, 14 grams of fat, 8 grams of protein, and a whopping 54 grams of carbs.

 That’s a lot of carbs for such a small meal serving.